The Spy Who Dumped Me: Plot

 In Los Angeles, cashier Audrey Stockman spends her birthday upset after her boyfriend Drew dumps her.
 Her best friend and roommate, Morgan Freeman, convinces her to burn his things and texts him beforehand as a warning.
-Audrey has no idea Drew is a government agent being pursued by men trying to kill him.
+Unbeknowst to Audrey, Drew is a government agent being pursued by men trying to kill him.
 He promises to return and asks her to not torch anything in the meantime.

 At work, Audrey flirts with a man who asks her to walk him to his car.
 Forced into a van, the man identifies himself as Sebastian Henshaw.
 He reveals that Drew works for the Central Intelligence Agency (CIA) and has gone missing.
 Audrey claims not to have heard from him and is let go.

 Drew shows up for his possessions, including a fantasy football trophy.
 People begin shooting at them and he tells Audrey that, if he dies, she must go to a certain café in Vienna and give the trophy to his contact.
 Drew is then shot by a man Morgan had taken home from a bar, whom she then pushes off the balcony.

 Morgan convinces Audrey to go to Vienna.
 At the café, Sebastian appears and demands the trophy at gunpoint.
 Audrey reluctantly hands it over before the entire café is attacked.
 The friends flee, chased by men on motorcycles.
 Audrey reveals that she still has Drew's trophy as she had switched it with one of several decoys they had purchased for such an event.

 Boarding a train to Prague, they discover Drew's trophy contains a USB card.
-Morgan calls her parents, who tell her they can stay in Prague with their family friend, Roger.
+Morgan calls her parents, who say they can stay in Prague with their family friend, Roger.

 Audrey and Morgan get to the apartment, but discover "Roger" is actually a spy who drugged them and killed the real Roger.
 Morgan tries to swallow the flash drive.
 After that fails, Audrey tells their captors that she flushed it down the toilet.

 The ladies wake up in an abandoned gymnastics training facility, about to be tortured by Nadejda, a Russian gymnast, model, and assassin trained by the older couple who had previously masqueraded as Drew's parents.
 Audrey and Morgan are rescued by Sebastian, who defied orders to save them.
 He brings them to his boss in Paris, where they once again tell the CIA and MI6 that the drive was flushed.
-The women are given tickets to go back to America, while Sebastian is suspended.
+The women are given tickets to return to America, while Sebastian is suspended.